Scalable Dynamic Distributed Constraint Optimization with Metareasoning and Application to Continual Satellite Operations: Introduction

-When it comes to the application of DDCOPs to satellite operations, there are limitations with the standard definition.
+These assumptions become problematic in continual optimization domains where optimization and execution overlap.
 When solving static DCOPs, it is possible to assume that solutions are found prior to the execution horizon.
-However, DDCOPs cannot always make this assumption as dynamics may occur during the execution horizon.
-This is true for satellite operations; utility is obtained by taking an observation, not scheduling one.
-Therefore, when the problem changes so that a requested task is removed from the problem, having it scheduled prior to execution may not be optimal.
-In addition, due to consumptive resources, the starting state of subsequent DCOPs is driven by previous solutions.
+However, DDCOPs cannot always make this assumption as dynamics frequently occur during execution.
+This is particularly relevant for satellite operations; utility is obtained by completing an observation, not simply scheduling one.
+If problem changes render a scheduled task obsolete before execution, maintaining that schedule is suboptimal.
+In addition, due to the consumption of finite resources, the initial state of any subsequent DCOP is directly dependent on the outcomes of previous solutions.